aleksha/data-analysis-tutorial/session-1/README.md

 the likelihood function is called the maximum likelihood estimate.

-Likelihood function (**L**), for a given model, which is discribed by a probablity density function (**p**) depoending on a parameter (**theta**), and data point (**x**) is defined as:
+Likelihood function (**L**), for a given model, which is discribed by a probablity density function (**p**) depending on a parameter (**theta**), and data point (**x**) is defined as:

   **L(theta|x) = p(X=x|theta)**

-For several data points an overall likelihood is a porduct of individual.
+For several data points an overall likelihood is a product of individual.

 Log-likelihood function is a logarithmic transformation of the likelihood function.
 Because logarithms are strictly increasing functions, maximizing the likelihood is equivalent to maximizing the log-likelihood.
-As a logrithm of a product is a sum of logarithm calculations become easy.
-For a large number of data points likelihood is a very small number, and it's logarythm is easy to handle.
+As a logarithm of a product is a sum of logarithm calculations become easy.
+For a large number of data points likelihood is a very small number, and it's logarithm is easy to handle.

 As the sample size increases to infinity, sequences of maximum likelihood estimators have next properties: